 LINE 38-TOTAL TAX, INTEREST & PENALTY DUE.
-Add the amount on lines 34 through 37.
-Complete Form K-120V, Corporate Payment Voucher.
-A balance due less than \$5.00 does not need to be paid.
-Make check or money order payable to "Kansas Corporate Tax."
+Add the amounts on lines 34 through 37 and enter result.
+If amount due is more than \$5.00 complete Form K-120V, Corporate Payment Voucher, Make check or money order payable to "Kansas Corporate

+Tax."
 Do not staple or attach anything to your return.
-Returned check charge: A fee of \$30.00, plus costs for a registered letter (currently \$10.04), is charged on all returned checks.
+Returned checks: A fee of \$30.00, plus costs for a registered letter (currently \$10.04), is charged on all returned checks.